Rehab Resources

 Names the picture from memory

-7Prompt with Question
+7Prompt with a question

 Rosenbek Hierarchy Continuum Step 7 and 8